celery/celery/docs/userguide/testing.rst

     of what happens in a worker, and there are many discrepancies between the emulation and what happens in reality.

+    Note that eagerly executed tasks don't write results to backend by default.
+    If you want to enable this functionality, have a look at :setting:`task_store_eager_result`.

 A Celery task is much like a web view, in that it should only define how to perform the action in the context of being called as a task.